-Teaching is viewed not as just a profession; it is a ministry that eternally impacts the lives of students.
-Our graduates are qualified by education and experience to teach in Christian, private, and/or public school environments.
+Teaching and interpreting are not viewed as just career choices.
+These are ministries that can eternally impact the lives of children and adults.
+Graduates from these programs are qualified by education and experience to work in Christian, private, and/or public school environments, including interpreting opportunities in a variety of settings.